ahmdaa/GQLab/README.md

 ## Overview
 ### Description
 GQLab is a video game research and analysis app that allows users to search for and retrieve general information and market data about video games and then compare or explore this information or data further with in-app "experiments" created by the user.
+**This is an iOS edition of the app developed with Xcode**

 ### App Evaluation
 - **Category:** Research / Analysis